Latcat21/royal-travels/README.md

 Shows information of countries by searching for a specific country.
 Using the [Restcountries API](https://restcountries.eu/) .

 Basic Functions
 There is a default country in this case Brazil that is displayed on page load.
-I used local storage to save the the last the searched country as the default country when the site is visited again.
+I used local storage to save the last searched country as the default country when the site is visited again.

 When a country is searched the information dispalyed is that Country's flag, capital, language, region, population, currency and gini coefficient.